arnold-c/OutbreakDetection/manuscript/manuscript.typ

     [], table.cell(colspan: 2, align: center, "Test Characteristic"), table.cell(colspan: 10, align: center, "Testing Rate"),
     ..optimal_thresholds.flatten()
   ),
-  caption: [Optimal outbreak alert thresholds for imperfect and perfect diagnostic tests, under dynamical and static noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
+  caption: [The optimal outbreak alert thresholds for imperfect and perfect diagnostic tests (that maximizes outbreak detection accuracy) under dynamical and static noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
 The test sensitivity equals the test specificity for all diagnostic tests.]
 )
 <tbl_od-optimal-thresholds>

 #figure(
   image("manuscript_files/plots/optimal-thresholds_alert-threshold-plot.svg"),
-  caption: [The optimal alert threshold of outbreak detection systems under different testing rates and noise structures.
+  caption: [The optimal alert threshold of outbreak detection systems (that maximizes outbreak detection accuracy) under different testing rates and noise structures.
 Imperfect tests have the same values for sensitivity and specificity.
 Circular markers represent tests with 0-day turnaround times, and triangular markers represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence, for example.]
 )
 <fig-alert-threshold>